Diffuse Neutrino Background from Magnetorotational Stellar Core Collapses: Detection prospects and future sensitivity

 \subsection{Near term detection prospects}

-The increase in Gadolinium doping in Super-Kamiokande is expected to result in a larger event statistics also for what concerns the DSNB~\cite{Marti:2019dof,Li:2022myd}.
+The increase in Gadolinium doping in Super-Kamiokande has resulted in a larger event statistics also for what concerns the DSNB~\cite{Marti:2019dof,Li:2022myd}.
 To illustrate the short-term potential of Super-Kamiokande-Gadolinium, we investigate the exposure that one would need to detect the DSNB and infer the fraction of magnetorotational collapses.

 The expected number of signal events for a neutrino observatory is

 where $N_t$ is the number of targets for a given detector volume, $\tau$ is the exposure time, and $\xi$ is the energy-independent detection efficiency.
 The integral over the neutrino energy is carried out for the energy window of interest (see Table~\ref{tab:experiments})